 The ideal intern candidates will have: a strong desire to learn about publishing, basic computer skills, excellent communication and organizational skills, the ability to work well individually and as a member of a group, an eye for detail, good judgment, a positive attitude, and a willingness to take initiative.

 Books Acquisitions: The Books Acquisitions intern will work in the department responsible for contracting, receiving, and assessing both book proposals and manuscripts for potential publication.
-This intern will be responsible for tasks such as general manuscript preparation, placing orders with our warehouse, mailing catalogs and other materials, general data entry into our database, possible long term research projects, and a variety of other tasks.
+This intern will be responsible for tasks such as general manuscript preparation, placing orders with our warehouse, general data entry into our database, possible long term research projects, and a variety of other tasks.
 This is an excellent opportunity to learn about scholarly publishing in a fast-paced, collaborative environment.

-Books Editorial: The Books Editorial internship will provide experience with a variety of editorial tasks, such as checking through revised page proofs and prepress proofs, proofreading jacket copy and cover proofs, editing indexes, and handling corrections for reprints.
-The intern will be familiar with a full range of stages in the editorial process by the end of the internship.
+Books Editorial: The Books Editorial internship will provide experience with a variety of editorial tasks, including checking revised page proofs, editing indexes, proofreading jacket copy, reviewing prepress proofs, and handling corrections for reprints.
+The intern will also learn about the editorial technology that we are now using at the MIT Press.
 College graduates and graduate students with editorial experience and familiarity with Chicago style are strongly preferred.

-Books Production (General): A Book Production intern will be involved in learning the entire process of production and manufacturing by helping with daily Production tasks, such as assisting with the weekly budgeting of reprints, evaluating print platforms for reprint transfers, and examining proofs and scanning copies.
+Books Production: The Books Production intern will be involved in learning the entire process of production and manufacturing by helping with daily production tasks, such as assisting with the weekly budgeting of reprints, evaluating print platforms for reprint transfers, and examining proofs and scanning copies.
 There may also be an opportunity for aiding the senior production coordinator with the Print on Demand loading process.
-In addition to these backlist projects, interns will also be involved with the production department’s frontlist duties by sending materials to typesetters, corresponding with printers to save press time for our work, and preparing paginations), and various copying and filing.
-In order to give a rounded knowledge of the department, interns will shadow members of the department and, if timing allows, attend a printing and manufacturing plant tour or Book Builders of Boston event(s).
+In addition to these backlist projects, interns will also be involved with the production department’s frontlist duties by sending materials to typesetters, corresponding with printers to save press time for our work, and preparing paginations.
+In order to give a rounded knowledge of the department, interns are invited to shadow members of the department and, if timing allows, attend a printing and manufacturing plant tour or Book Builders of Boston event(s).

 Books Sales: The Books Sales intern will primarily support the in-house sales department.
-Daily tasks vary, but may include: researching market channels for lead titles; thinking creatively about special sales and marketing opportunities locally; researching businesses and creating mailing databases for special sales outreach; tracking title availability on Amazon and other major accounts; preparing international promotional materials; helping with our seasonal sales conference, which will include compiling sales information for sales representatives and editing sales sheets.
+Daily tasks vary, but may include: investigating market channels for lead titles; thinking creatively about special sales and marketing opportunities locally; researching businesses and creating mailing databases for special sales outreach nationally; tracking title availability on Amazon and other major accounts; preparing and distributing promotional materials; researching international bookstores and faculty to expand outreach.
 The Books Sales Intern will also be given the opportunity to attend department meetings, launch meetings at which acquisitions and other key personnel discuss details of future titles, and our biannual Sales Conference, during which acquisitions editors present the entire list to our international sales force.

 Please send us your resume and cover letter indicating the department(s) you are interested in applying to.
-E-mail application to: Internship Coordinator, email@example.com, by April 26, 2013.
-For more information about the MIT Press, visit our website at: http://mitpress.mit.edu.
+Email application to: Internship Coordinator, firstname.lastname@example.org, by January 13, 2017.